Chaima-Bk/Chaima-Bk/README.md

-## Hi,I'm Chaima 👋
+## Hi there👋

-🎓 Recent Business Intelligence graduate passionate about **Data and Artificial Intelligence**.
+🎓 I'm a recent Business Intelligence graduate passionate about **Data and Artificial Intelligence**.

 ---
 ## 📊 Featured Projects